 - 8-Energy Movements (Pung, Lu, Gi,, An, Sai, Lai, Jo, Cow)

-- Lao Jia Yi Lu (Old Frame First Routine) Chen Youze Tutorial Video Link
+- Lao Jia Yi Lu (Old Frame First Routine) Great Video demonstration by Chen Youze

 - Lao Jia Er Lu (Old Frame Second Routine, also known as Cannon Fist)